bain-cs110/bain-cs110.github.io/pages/_assignments/hw2.md

 **Your job**: Your job is to use the make_circle function that you just created to draw a bullseye (with 4 concentric circles of different colors — you choose the colors).

-**HINT**: you'll have to draw the biggest circle first, or else your big circle will overwrite (occlue) the smaller circles.
+**HINT**: you'll have to draw the biggest circle first, or else your big circle will overwrite (occlude) the smaller circles.

+### 4. Modify the make_face function
+The job of the **make_face** function is to draw a face (i.e. a circle) with two eyes (i.e. ovals) to the canvas, according to the center point and width specified by the arguments.
+The function accepts the following arguments:

+1. **canvas (Canvas)**: a Canvas object where you want the oval to be drawn.
+1. **center (tuple)**: a tuple that defines the center point, where the first element in the tuple refers to the x-coordinate and the second element in the tuple refers to the y-coordinate.
+1. **width (int)**: an int that specifies the width of the face.
+1. **eye_color (string, optional)**: a string that specifies the color of the eyes that defaults to `"#000000"`
+1. **face_color (string, optional)**: a string that specifies the color of the face that defaults to `"#FFFFFF"`

+**Your job**: Your job is to use the make_circle and make_oval functions that you've just created to draw a face.
+The face should be a circle, and it should have 2 oval eyes (see screenshot below).
+The eyes should scale with the width of the face.

 ### Testing
 When you’re done, your program should draw this image that looks similar to this one (feel free to use whatever colors you want for the bullseye):